gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 As described earlier, additional host entries can be added to the containers.
 This feature is available in Kubernetes 1.7+.

+Multiple host aliases for the same IP are supported and can be provided by defining multiple host entries for the same IP and each entry accepts a list of hosts as a space separated string.

 Here is an example configuration:

 ```toml